Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: The COVID Shock and its Aftermath in the Absence of Monetary Policy

 \subsection{The Effect of Shocks Without Stabilisation Policies}

 To develop some intuition, we now build three counterfactual cases where (i) only the COVID shock, (ii) COVID + supply chain shocks and (iii) COVID + supply chain + energy price shocks hit the Mark-0 economy, without any stabilisation policy put in place.
 It should be noted that this exercise is somewhat optimistic, as our shocks have been calibrated on an economy where emergency policies were actually implemented.
 This is discussed further below.
+Moreover, in the Inactive Central Bank scenario discussed in this section, economic agents form their inflation expectations solely on the basis of realized inflation, which means that there is no anchoring of expectations ($\tau^T=0$, see Eq.~\eqref{eq:inflation_expectation}).
+All other parameters of this scenario can be found in Table \ref{tablenocb}.